-The system is aimed at paying federal employees according to the current local rates.
+The system aims to pay federal employees according to the current local rates.
 The regular payroll plan covers most laboring, craft, and trade employees in the executive branch.
-The FWS, however, doesn’t cover legislative branch employees, Postal Service employees, or private sector contracting firms’ employees.
+The FWS, however, doesn’t protect legislative branch employees, Postal Service employees, or private sector contracting firms’ employees.

-Certain employees are covered by special pay plans in special circumstances.
-Special pay plans are authorized by OPM if unusual labor conditions seriously hinder agencies in the recruitment and retaining of qualified employees.
+Unique pay plans cover certain employees in particular circumstances.
+OPM authorizes unique pay plans if unusual labor conditions hinder agencies in recruiting and retaining qualified employees.

 The FWS is a partnership that’s worked out between OPM, labor organizations, and other Federal agencies.

-OPM provides basic procedures and policies aimed at ensuring uniform pay-setting.
-It also specifies the procedures that agencies should use when designing and conducting wage surveys, constructing wage schedules, grading levels of work, and administering basic and premium pay for employees.
-For example, USAA Payroll Schedule
+OPM provides basic procedures and policies aimed at ensuring a uniform pay setting.
+It also specifies the procedures agencies should use when designing and conducting wage surveys, constructing wage schedules, grading levels of work, and administering basic and premium pay for employees.
+For example, the USAA Payroll Schedule.

-OPM occupational specialists follow specific steps when issuing common job-grading standards for major occupations to update the existing standards and develop new standards.
-They make full occupational studies that include onsite visits for the purpose of interviewing employees, union representatives, and supervisors.
+OPM occupational specialists follow specific steps when issuing common job-grading standards for major occupations to update and develop new standards.
+They make complete occupational studies that include onsite visits to interview employees, union representatives, and supervisors.

-Specialists develop standards and ask unions and agents for comments that are then carefully considered and incorporated into the final job-grading standards, where appropriate.
+Specialists develop standards, ask unions and agents for carefully considered comments, and incorporate them into the final job-grading measures, where appropriate.
 Federal agencies are required to adhere to the standards.

-OPM is responsible for defining the geographical boundaries of individual local wage areas and reviewing survey job descriptions to make sure that they are both current and accurate.
+OPM is responsible for defining the geographical boundaries of individual local wage areas and reviewing survey job descriptions to ensure they are both current and accurate.
 OPM also works with unions and agencies to schedule annual wage surveys in every wage area.

 Setting Wages in Your Area

 OPM identifies a “lead” agency for each wage area.
-That agency will be responsible for analyzing data, conducting wage surveys, as well as issuing wage schedules under the procedures and policies the OPM prescribes.
+That agency will be responsible for analyzing data, conducting wage surveys, and issuing wage schedules under the procedures and policies, the OPM prescribes.
 All the agencies in a particular wage area pay hourly wage workers in accordance with the wage schedules as developed by the lead agency.

-The DOD has been identified by the OPM as the lead agency for every local wage area.
-OPM is not responsible for conducting local wage surveys.
+The OPM has identified the DOD as the lead agency for every local wage area.
+OPM is not responsible for conducting regional wage surveys.

-Locally, the union with the highest number of employees under exclusive recognition in a wage area designates one of the 3 members of each Local Wage Survey Committee.
+Locally, the union with the highest number of employees under exclusive recognition in a wage area designates one of the three members of each Local Wage Survey Committee.
 Labor organizations also nominate half of the Federal employees responsible for collecting wage data from private enterprise employees.
-A team comprising of 1 labor data collector and 1 management data collector then visits every surveyed employer.
+A team comprising one labor and one management data collector visits every surveyed employer.

 Comparability: Wage System & General Schedule

 The General Schedule (GS) is a separate pay system that covers most white-collar civilian Federal employees.
 The pay for GS employees is determined by surveys of non-Federal employees (including local and state governments).
-There are several differences between FWS and GS when it comes to geographical coverage, occupational coverage, pay adjustment cycles, and pay ranges.
+There are several differences between FWS and GS regarding geographical coverage, occupational coverage, pay adjustment cycles, and pay ranges.